-Opinion | Easiest fix for Facebook: Break it up
+Opinion | Easiest fix for Facebook: break it up

 Occam’s razor is a principle that says when something happens that can be explained in multiple ways, the simplest explanation is usually the right one.
 The same is true of solutions: the simplest, most straightforward solution is usually the best way to solve a problem.

 In the US, social media giant Facebook Inc. has become a problem.
 It makes its money—$23.3 billion in 2017 adjusted earnings—by running roughshod over privacy concerns, selling users’ data to advertisers.
-Along with Amazon.com Inc., Apple Inc. and Google, it has “aggregated more economic value and influence than nearly any other commercial entity in history”, as the marketing professor Scott Galloway wrote in Esquire earlier this year.
+Along with Amazon, Apple and Google, it has “aggregated more economic value and influence than nearly any other commercial entity in history”, as the marketing professor Scott Galloway wrote in Esquire earlier this year.

 It’s a monopoly, having either bought or crushed most potential competitors.
-It stifles innovation; as my Bloomberg Opinion colleague Noah Smith noted recently, potential startups can’t get capital if venture capitalists think they might wind up as Facebook roadkill.
-(Such companies are said to be in Facebook’s “kill zone”.)
+It stifles innovation.

 And then there are the issues that have emerged since the 2016 election: how Facebook looked the other way as Russian interests spread disinformation; how it was slow to act as its platform was used to foment murder and rape in Myanmar; how it turned over user data to Cambridge Analytica, the sleazy political data firm working on Donald Trump’s presidential campaign; and, in the most recent revelation, how it tried to discredit critics in the most odious of ways—by linking them to George Soros, the Jewish financier who has been demonized by the anti-Semitic right.